BI-RADS stands for Breast Imaging Reporting and Data System and was established by the American College of Radiology.

 Category 0 Assessment is incomplete

-Category 0 means the Assessment is not completed yet, and additional workup is often recommended, such as spot compression , magnification, or ultrasound.
-Category 0 means that there was not enough information yet to finish the process.
-In real-life terms, if a screening mammogram shows something like a round nodule, and the radiologist thinks it might be a cyst (not cancer), the radiologist will ask for an ultrasound, and assign a BIRADS 0 category to the mammogram.
-When the ultrasound result is available, and suppose it showed a benign cyst, then the ultrasound result “completes the BIRADS” and assigns a category 2 to the case, because a cyst is benign.
+Category 0 means the Assessment is not complete and additional work-up is often recommended.
+This can be spot compression, magnification, or breast ultrasound.
+Category 0 means that there is not enough information yet to complete the process.
+In real-life terms, if a screening mammogram shows something like a round nodule and the radiologist thinks it might be a cyst (not cancer), the radiologist will ask for an ultrasound and assign a BIRADS 0 category to the mammogram.
+When the ultrasound result is available, and suppose it showed a benign cyst, then the ultrasound result “completes the BIRADS” and assigns a category 2 to the case because a cyst is benign.

 Category 1.
 Negative.

-With category 1 the breast cancer screening mammogram shows no grouped or suspicious microcalcifications, no well-formed mass, a symmetrical glandular structure, and no change from any previous exam.
+With category 1 the breast cancer screening mammogram shows no grouped or suspicious microcalcifications, no well-formed mass, asymmetrical glandular structure and/or no change from any previous exam.

 Category 2, benign

-Category 2 is a definitely benign finding, and a routine screening.
-That is, something is found, but it is not breast cancer or malignant in any way.
+Category 2 is a definitive benign finding and a routine screening.
+That is, there is something abnormal on mammogram but it is not breast cancer or malignant in any way.